Modular algorithm to compute Hermite normal forms of integer matrices

 INPUT:

-• d – a nonzero integer that is assumed to divide the determinant of A
+• d – nonzero integer that is assumed to divide the determinant of A

-• proof – bool (default: True) compute det modulo enough primes so that the determinant is computed provably correctly (via the Hadamard bound).
-It would be VERY hard for det() to fail even with proof=False.
+• proof – boolean (default: True); compute det modulo enough primes so that the determinant is computed provably correctly (via the Hadamard bound).
+It would be VERY hard for det() to fail even when proof is False.

-• stabilize – int (default: 2) if proof = False, then compute the determinant modulo \(p\) until stabilize successive modulo determinant computations stabilize.
+• stabilize – integer (default: 2); if proof = False, then compute the determinant modulo \(p\) until stabilize successive modulo determinant computations stabilize.

 EXAMPLES: